Privacy Policy: Your Data and Our Data Protection Measures

 Google Analytics

-On the basis of our legitimate interests (i.e., interest in the analysis, optimisation, and economic operation of our online offering within the meaning of Article 6(1)(f) GDPR), we use Google Analytics, a web analytics service provided by Google LLC ("Google").
+We use Google Analytics, a web analytics service of Google LLC, on the basis of our legitimate interests in analysis, optimisation, and economic operation (Article 6(1)(f) GDPR).
 Google uses cookies.
-The information generated by the cookie about the use of the online offering by users is generally transmitted to a Google server in the USA and stored there.
+Information generated by the cookie about use of our offering is generally transmitted to a Google server in the USA and stored there.

 Google is certified under the Privacy Shield Agreement and thereby offers a guarantee of compliance with European data protection law (https://www.privacyshield.gov/participant?id=a2zt000000001L5AAI&status=Active).

-We only use Google Analytics with IP anonymisation enabled.
-This means that the IP address of users is truncated by Google within member states of the European Union or in other states party to the Agreement on the European Economic Area.
-Only in exceptional cases is the full IP address transmitted to a Google server in the USA and truncated there.
+We use Google Analytics only with IP anonymisation: the IP is truncated by Google within the EU/EEA; only in exceptional cases is the full IP sent to a US server and truncated there.

 For further information about Google's use of data, settings, and opt-out options, please refer to Google's privacy policy (https://policies.google.com/technologies/ads) and the settings for the display of advertisements by Google (https://adssettings.google.com/authenticated).